“Travel is very subjective. What one person loves, another loathes.” – Robin Leach

 But deep down in my heart I know that not many people will go that path.
 Because lets be honest.
 I’m a bit weird, crazy, mad.
 You choose your favourite.

-Ok, ok, maybe before this finish this article so you have good reasons to explain you boyfriend why you booked the two last minute tickets to country here never though about visiting before.
+Ok, ok, maybe before you fly finish this article so you have some good reasons to explain to your boyfriend why you booked the two last minute tickets to the country he never though about visiting before.

 I love Turkey because:

 1. Food Oh food, glorious food!
 I’m a total foodie and for me a food is simply enough to make a special trip to another city or country.
 Even BuzzFeed agrees with me!

 Oh and if you want to know how to eat well and do not empty your wallet completely check out this great article: A Day in Istanbul for 20$ by Agness from E-tramping.